noamgariani11/picoCTF-2024-Writeup/Forensics/Verify.md

 # Solution

+Here is a better formatted version of this writeup on [picoCTF Solutions website](https://picoctfsolutions.com/picoctf-2024-verify).

 To get the file: `wget https://artifacts.picoctf.net/c_rhea/12/challenge.zip`, then `unzip challenge.zip`.
 Note: The files are also accessible with the provided ssh in the description.
 Use `cd home/ctf-player/drop-in` to get to the files.

 When you use `ls` three things can be seen: checksum.txt, decrypt.sh, and a files directory.
 With `cat checksum.txt` the SHA256 hash of the real thing could be seen.
 In the files directory, there are 301 files with 8 8-character randomized names all with different checksums and contents.
 Lastly, decrypt.sh is the script provided that could be used on the correct file to get the flag.